RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

 All the values from `appsettings.json` can be overriden by environment variables.

-Set environment varibable in format `ServerOptions:HostName`
+Set environmment variables in format "ServerOptions:HostName" (Windows) or "ServerOptions__HostName" (Other platforms)

 ## Command Line Options